garden-io/garden/docs/reference/module-types/maven-container.md

     #
     # Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.
     #
+    # The liveness probes are enabled by default.
+    # Those can be disabled by setting `services[].localMode.enableLivenessProbe: false`.
+    #
     # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
     localMode:
       # The command to run the local application (optional).